EPA Accuses Fiat Chrysler Of Installing Emissions-Cheating Software

 The EPA stressed that issuing a notice of violation is a first step as discussions continue with the company.
 It added that Fiat Chrysler might be liable for civil penalties and injunctive relief.

-Fiat Chrysler said in a statement that it was "disappointed" by the notice of violation and said "intends to work with the incoming administration to present its case as resolve this matter fairly and equitable."
+Fiat Chrysler said in a statement that it was "disappointed" by the notice of violation and "intends to work with the incoming administration to present its case as resolve this matter fairly and equitable."

 The company added that it has provided "voluminous information" about its technology in response to EPA requests; the EPA said the company has thus far failed to explain the devices.